Gerd Althoff: Gerd Althoff and Johannes Fried

 Indications emerged during the 1990s that there was more to the differences between Gerd Althoff and Johannes Fried at Frankfurt than a mere disagreement on the value of certain tenth century sources on Ottonian history.
-In 1995 Althoff published a review of Fried's book, published the previous year, "Der Weg in die Geschichte" which, in the words of one commentator, purported to depict the "beginnings of German history .... often a contentious theme".
+In 1995, Althoff published a review of Fried's book, published the previous year, "Der Weg in die Geschichte" which, in the words of one commentator, purported to depict the "beginnings of German history .... often a contentious theme".
 Althoff's review triggered a broader dispute on the role of imagination and "fantasy" in the work of a historian.
 Althoff challenged the academic seriousness of the book.
 He criticised what he saw as Fried's tendency, in the book, to place excessive confidence in certain sources leading to predetermined conclusions and found the overall style of the book "decidedly suggestive".
 He complained that Fried had failed to make clear the frontier between "speculation" and "embellishments and imaginings".
 Althoff also indicated that he had detected regression from conclusions to selected evidence (rather than the logical sequence involving progression from evidence to conclusions) was evident in his complaint of what he described as Fried's tendency to impute motives from facts.
 He also made the criticism that Fried was including significant statements that were not covered by any sources, which was a particular problem when dealing with timed and places for which few sources were available.
 The unverifiability of these statements meant that their use violated of a basic ground rule of academic research.
 Althoff's stinging attack appeared in issue 260 of Historische Zeitschrift and covered eleven pages.
-Johannes Fried's rebuttal of it appeared in the same edition of the journal and covered twelve pages.
+Fried's rebuttal of it appeared in the same edition of the journal and covered twelve pages.
 Althoff, he asserted, had been ripping his "quotes out of context" and imputating to him statements which did not appear in the book.
 Althoff's own contribution involved coming up with nothing but hypotheses, never arriving at any reliable conclusions.
 Althoff, he indicated, only regarded historical conclusions as valid if they were own - branded by Fried as "Althoffiana" - and was neither able nor willing to countenance any other viewpoint.
 Other historians joined in: there were, however, few who were prepared to criticise Fried or his book in so sharp a manner.
 Peter Moraw, Franz-Reiner Erkens and Arnold Esch (historian) were all supportive of Fried's position.
 Hanna Vollrath commended the book as "history writing in the best sense".
 Michael Borgolte, also impressed, found it "at the same time a work both of modern and postmodern history writing", and "the representative work on medieval history of our time".